THE-BWC/Xenforo_Addons/README.md

 ### ApiExtension
 This addon adds a new API endpoint to Xenforo.
 This endpoint allows you to sign in a user using their session ID or Remember cookie.
 This is useful for applications that reside on the same domain as Xenforo and wants to allow for seamless sign in.
+The API currently adds the following actions:
+* `auth/from-session` - Logs in a user using their session ID or Remember cookie.
+This is useful for applications that reside on the same domain as Xenforo and wants to allow for seamless sign in.

+Note: The `remember_cookie` is the `xf_user` cookie.
+To use it for authentication, you must alter the string by replacing `%2C` with `,`.
+This is because the cookie is URL encoded.

 ### LogAllModActions
 This addon logs all moderator actions to the database.
 Even if the member is not a moderator, the action will be logged.
 This is useful for auditing purposes.